alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2019/2019-09-01-repeating-wudu-and-salah.md

 ---
+date: 2019-09-01
+group1: true
+hijri: Muharram 02, 1441 AH
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "Repeating ablution and Prayer if a person knows that some impurity was discharged during Salah"
-date: 2019-09-01
-hijri: "Muharram 02, 1441 AH"
-source: "Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 4900 question 3"
+source: Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 4900 question 3
-category: [taharah, ablution, salah]
-summary: "If the reality is as you mentioned, you should not stop your Salah because of this, based on what the Prophet (peace be upon him) said when some people complained to him about the case of a man who thought he felt something while in Salah."
+summary: If the reality is as you mentioned, you should not stop your Salah because of this, based on what the Prophet (peace be upon him) said when some people complained to him about the case of a man who thought he felt something while in Salah.
-tags: [alifta]
+tags:
-lang: en
+- alifta
+title: Repeating ablution and Prayer if a person knows that some impurity was discharged during Salah
 translation: false
-group1: true
 ---

 ### Question :